Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

                            // <body>
                            //    <svg width="600" height="500"></svg>
                            // </body>
-     .style("border","3px solid black"); // applies some CSS-like styles to the svg.
+     .style("border","3px solid black") // applies some CSS-like styles to the svg.
      .style("background-color","lightblue"); // applies some CSS-like styles to the svg.
                            // NOW svg looks like this in the document:
                            // <body>